 I asked the "young men" in the auditorium what they would consider important in their lives today, if they "knew their lives could end within a year from today?"
-I told them that Vietnam was "not a place you would want to go," but at the same time was not a place I regretted going to -- and yet it was impossible for me to explain what that meant or convey "what it was really like" -- but that Vietnam had a life-changing impact on me, and on anyone it touched, in that I could never go back to those days-of-innocence I knew at Millikan High School.
+I told them that Vietnam was "not a place you would want to go," but at the same time was not a place I regretted going to-and yet it was impossible for me to explain what that meant, or convey "what it was really like".
+Vietnam had a life-changing impact on me, and anyone it touched, in that I could never go back to those days-of-innocence I knew at Millikan High School.

-The bell rang signaling end-of-assembly, and usually the teenagers would charge out of the auditorium, as I had done years before, but they remained seated, and quiet.
 The Principal, who had sat down on a folding chair stood up, shook my hand and thanked me with a quick embrace and pat on the back.
 My God ... did the Principal that used to threaten to skin me alive just hug me?

 The students had not begun to stir, and I noticed the second-assembly students were peeking in the doors to see why they could not yet enter.
 I walked from the podium toward the wings, and after a few steps the students began to rise, and applaud ... then amazingly, cheer and whistle and shout and the cheering became as loud as if Millikan's football team had just won the State football Championship.
-I stopped, totally surprised -- shocked really -- and turned to face them.
+I stopped, totally surprised shocked really-and turned to face them.
 The noise and shouting tapered off to a ripple.
-I was too choked up to say anything--- and what had I said anyway? -- so I just simply popped a salute, held it for a moment, and walked off stage.
-The cheering and shouts started a new with the balcony students nosily stomping their shoes on the floor.
+I was too choked up to say anything, and what had I said anyway? so I just simply popped a salute, held it for a moment, and walked off stage.
+The cheering and shouts started anew with the balcony students nosily stomping their shoes on the floor.